 Insurance companies have been known to deny claims if the only other corroborating witness was a spouse, because they were not independent enough from the events of the accident.
 However, the following may be able to be witnesses:

 - Other family members

 What If There Isn't a Third-Party Witness?

 If you don’t have a third-party witness, your state may not have laws protecting you and you might not be able to file a claim.
 Uninsured insurance is required by most states, but since it’s very unprofitable for them, they usually only follow the minimum requirements.

-Unfortunately, in no-contact accidents, your insurance company can be very hard to work with.
-You may need to hire an attorney to get any compensation at all; however, you also need to check your insurance company’s policy and requirements and your state’s laws.
-A lawyer is best suited to help you navigate this complex process.
+Unfortunately, in no-contact accidents, your insurance company an be very hard to work with.
+If you were involved in one, you might want to seek the counsel of a personal injury attorney.
+An attorney is best suited to help you navigate this complex process.

 If you can file for damages, you first need to write a demand letter that explains exactly what happened, including any injuries, recovery, and damages to your car.

 You need to ask for a specific amount and give a time limit for the response.
 Make it clear that you will file a claim if your claim is denied or you can’t come to a settlement.